Some are rarely used anymore and possibly obsolete, but here is my list of interesting, unique and uncommon words.

 SardonicBitter or scornful laughter; disdainfully or skeptically humorous; derisively mocking; humorous in an unkind way that shows you do not respect someone or something.

-SaturnineA slow, gloomy, moody, mysterious person or thing.
+SaturnineA slow, gloomy, moody, mysterious person or thing; sluggish in temperament.

 ScurrilousMaking or spreading scandalous claims about someone with the intention of damaging their reputation; obscenely abusive; humorously insulting.